Waste education

 Reduce - Conduct a waste audit

 What does your home or classroom throw away the most?
-The best way to reduce waste is to know what we use the most and what reusable alternatives we could replace them with.
+The best way to reduce waste is to know what is used the most and how these could be replaced with sustainable alternatives.

 What you need: